boonsboos/blip/README.md

 # blip
 yeah it's a virtual computer with some cool stuff

+inspired by 6502 and RISC-V 32-bit architecture

 uses raylib for rendering

-c# for other stuff
+c# for everything else

-rewrite in C++ maybe?

 ## building
+requires .NET >= 8.0

-run `dotnet restore && dotnet build` and your executable will be in the bin folder
+using `dotnet` cli, run `dotnet restore && dotnet build`